brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 The quantum network is used to generate entanglement between the processors.
 That entanglement is used to teleport qubits or to create cat states to implement the distributed computation.

+## Modeling a cluster using one Qiskit circuit with multiple registers

 In our Qiskit code, we model the entire cluster as one single quantum circuit.